-How will the start of your 2023 compare to 2024?
+How will the start of this Year compare to next?

 I’m going to pre-empt this blog post by saying I’m not here to throw anyone off their game, you do you.
 So with that in mind, feel free to read on or click away.